I Spent Over $1,000 On My 51-Hour Pandemic Road Trip & It Was Totally Worth It

 Advertisement

 Though the great American road trip has long been a popular vacation option, driving long distances during a pandemic comes with unique challenges.
-With so many travelers taking to the road to make summer vacations happen this year, we wanted to hear what it's really been like.
-Ahead, real travelers talk mid-pandemic road trip costs, tips, and highlights.
+With so many travellers taking to the road to make summer vacations happen this year, we wanted to hear what it's really been like.
+Ahead, real travellers talk mid-pandemic road trip costs, tips, and highlights.

-Refinery29 in no way encourages unsafe behavior.
-Check CDC guidelines and local restrictions/rules before making travel decisions.
+Refinery29 in no way encourages unsafe behaviour.
+Check local government guidelines and local restrictions/rules before making travel decisions.

 Name: Aspen